Skip to main content

 UV Digital Printing Yes Digital file setup and colour profiling The machine is loaded with your artwork file and calibrated for ink density and colour matching.
 A few test prints ensure the digital heads print your logo perfectly aligned.

-Sublimation Printing Yes Colour adjustment and transfer alignment A graphic designer is required to be set up on a garment design template.
+Sublimation Printing Yes Colour adjustment and transfer alignment A graphic designer is required to set up on a garment design template.
 Your design is printed onto sublimation paper with special inks that turn into gas when heated.
 The paper and product are aligned precisely to avoid ghosting or blurring.

 Printing Methods With No or Low Setup Fees